 Distributing an HTML Help System

-•An HTML Help system is stored in a single .CHM file and, in most cases, it is the only file that you need in order to distribute the entire help system to other people or along with your application.
+•An HTML Help system is stored within a single .CHM file which is the only file that you need to distribute with your application.

 Integration with an Application

 A Windows desktop application can use HTML Help API to interact with an HTML Help (CHM) file and to provide Context-sensitive Help.
 For more details on HTML Help API, you can refer to Windows SDK, MSDN or to the documentation of your development tool.

 Also, below you can find examples of interacting with a CHM file from different IDEs, and from the command line.

 The following topics describe different categories of the HTML Help-related options: